K-Kazum1/k-kazum1.github.io/_posts/2025-04-18-DQN-spline.markdown

 - Twinstick shooter like Binding of Isaac
 - A game like Minecraft where you need both discrete actions (moving with WASD keys, mining with click) and continuous control (moving the camera around)

 Eventually I would have to build an agent that works with continuous control, but I knew DQN wouldn't work out of the box.
-The standard approach—discretizing the action space into bins—technically works but produces jerky, unnatural movement.
+The standard approach-discretizing the action space into bins-technically works but produces jerky, unnatural movement.
 Imagine a car that can only turn its steering wheel in 10-degree increments instead of smoothly!

 Most practitioners simply avoid DQN altogether for these tasks, moving to algorithms specifically designed for continuous control like DDPG or SAC.
 But I wondered: could we adapt DQN to handle continuous actions elegantly?